elisa88p/hello-world/README.md

 Hello!
 I'm Elisa, from Italy.
-I'm here for learnig how to code and this is the start of my adventures.
+I'm here to learn how to code and this is the start of my adventures.
+Hooray!!